Ah, the smell of a fresh pot of coffee in the morning.

 You have trouble winding down at night.

-Not only is coffee a morning ritual, it’s now a mid-morning and mid-afternoon ritual as well.
+Not only is coffee a morning ritual, but it’s also now a mid-morning and mid-afternoon ritual as well.

 Now it’s time to find a suitable coffee substitute.